10 Things I've Learned About Grief

 Fear and anxiety are also connected to grief.
 We can be afraid of being overwhelmed by grief and by anger.
 We can be afraid of being engulfed by grief.
 Many experience fear of what will happen to them.

-Yet as we express our feelings we work through the stuck places in our lives.
+All feelings are welcomed and encouraged at our retreats.
+As we express our feelings, we work through the stuck places in our lives.
 We come alive again as we heal the deadened places within us.

 Grief is difficult.
 Loss is painful.
 But grieving offers us amazing gifts.
 We grieve because we've lost someone or something we loved.
 The gift of grief is a reclaiming of that love.
 It is a deep, internalized experience of love as joy in the present moment.